graphile/graphile.github.io/src/pages/postgraphile/make-process-schema-plugin.md

 you're doing a read-only operation, or mutating the schema directly) or return an alternative schema (e.g. a derivative).

+**PLEASE NOTE**: some third party tooling mutates the existing GraphQL schema which is likely to cause issues.
+Please use only tools that treat GraphQL schemas as immutable; if you cannot then try building a sacrificial schema that delegates to the PostGraphile schema but can be mutated.

 ### Example

 ```js